muftring/iu-netsci/topics/epidemics.md

 depending on the characteristics of a pathogen, we need different models to capture the dynamics of an epidemic outbreak

+## Network Epidemics

+## Contact Networks

+# Network Epidemiology
+- spreading means connections
+- we can't ignore the network anymore; network drastically change the nature of spreading

+Studying pandemics, disease can jump from one continent to another in a day through the air transportation network.
+Networks change the nature of spreading.
+The most important network to study is the air transportation network because it rapidly speeds up the spreading.

+Social networks (contact networks) where disase or information can be transmitted.

+What do we know about networks?
+- small world: how quickly we can get to a node in the network
+- clustering: how friends tend to know each other
+- heterogeneous (power-law) degree distribution: there are hubs that are connected to many nodes, while most nodes only have a small number of neighbors

+How do these common properties affect spreading?
+- <u>clustering and communities</u>: spreading will stay within the local group (if isolated); maybe disease does not spread well in real networks, compared with the case where everything is well mixed
+- remember: real networks tend to have shortcuts (bridges) to outside nodes, and that makes the network small world
+- although clustering may have some impact to confining the disease or information, it may leak to the outside world
+- <u>small world</u>: a small world is created through the act of the shortcuts
+- the "well-mixed solution" is already a small world
+- consider a solution of people, susceptible and infected individuals.
+Everyone can meet everyone in classical well-mixed solution setting.
+- in small world, you meet people randomly
+- hence the small world property may not help much
+- though, in the ultra small world (when degree distribution follows a scale-free, power-law, distribution) may impact spreading of disease because the whole network is even more small meaning the disease may spread even more quickly
+- <u>heavy-tailed degree distribution</u> (many real networks): how will these affect the spreading of disease?
+- considering airline network: they should play a really important role due to the wide connectivity to other places
+- spreading to just one airport with a lot of connections (such has Heathrow, London) will enable rapid Spreading

+Striking finding: epidemic threshold vanishes in scale-free networks (making the case for network epidemiology).

+The *epidemic threshold* $\lambda$ (the rate) is about how well infected nodes create another infected node.
+Even if the transmission rate is reduced towards zero, the scale-free network can still spread the disease!
+Whatever disease we are considering, if the network follows the scale-free degree distribution we cannot eradicate the disease from the network (very striking finding).
+This has also been found in very old computer viruses.

+> epidemic spreading is all about following the edge

+Summary:
+1. hubs can create many infected nodes
+2. you can reach the hubs really easily (because of the friendship paradox)
+3. the disease can sustain itself once there are hubs in the network

+Key idea: hubs play different roles in spreading -> further compartmentalization.
+Hubs are really important in network epidemiology, so we need to consider them in a special way.
+One approach: breakdown each degree, and put every node into its own degree bin/compartment, and create a model for each compartment separately and solve all of them at the same time.

+SIR model and percolation
+- why are we discussing percolation in network epidemics?
+- there are some nice equivalence relationship
+- by solving the percolation problem we can approximately solve the SIR problem

+SIR model and bond (link; edge) percolation

+In SIR model, an infected node becomes a recovered node and cannot spread the disease any more.
+A node may become infected and spread the disease across some links, but then it becomes recovered (no longer infected) and cannot spread the disease across any other links.
+We can color the edges beforehand to indicate that some edges transmitted the disease and some did not.
+This is similar to coloring the edges with some probability.

+Approach:
+1. mark some edges randomly (= bond percolation)
+2. select a node and pick it up with all connected nodes

 -----
 **Review**